UCLNatSci/2022/NSCI0005/_sources/sequences_and_series/convergence.md

 ````

-The harmonic series is divergent, although the alternating harmomnic series is convergent.
+The harmonic series is divergent, although the alternating harmonic series is convergent.
 In order to show these facts, lets look at the convergence tests in turn:

 1\. *Preliminary Test (PT)*:
 ```{math}